mrzacsmith/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

-1. Hashing functions
+1. Hashing functions =>
+   `Hash(key) -> index` `{ "key" : "Zac", "value" : "phone #" }`
+   `Array that uses the index to store the ke:value pair, and it associated the index to the key`
-2. Collision resolution
+2. Collision resolution =>
-3. Performance of basic hash table operations
+   `each slot can hold a reference to a collection or chain of items.
+A linked list can be used to chain a list of collisions, so once we have the key, then can do a quick search of the chains in the same index.
+Open addressing is when a index is filled, it will be moved to the right until a opening is found.`
+3. Performance of basic hash table operations => `Taking collisions into account, worst case: search, insertation and deletation operations are linear 0(n) and not constant.
+Average case is constabt 0(1) if handle collisions well and do an excellent job of spreading data evenly across the hash table.`
-4. Load factor
+4. Load factor =>
+   `(number of items) / (total number of slots) and should resize hash table when load factor is approx 0.7.
+Typically double the size of the hash table.
+Resizing is constant time o(1)`
-5. Automatic resizing
+5. Automatic resizing =>
+   `when the hash table length is automatically resized when the load factor reaches a certain ratio.`
-6. Various use cases for hash tables
+6. Various use cases for hash tables =>
+   `Storing anything where order does not matter, but speed of access does.
+Anything that has a key:value pairing, or that does not use a integer as a unique identifier.`

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.